 Of course.
 The times are changing and, currently, most advanced flight academies around the World tend to use only modern aircraft in order to introduce their students into the present world of aviation from the early stages of flight training.
 In addition, new aircraft are more reliable, incorporate advanced avionics and engine management systems, are better designed and engineered.
 Liberty XL2, wich are used in LIFT, have advanced lightning strike protection, full IFR equipment, increased fuselage strength and low fuel consumption due to highly aerodynamic fuselage design and FADEC engine management system.
 Finally, Liberty XL2 is ergonomically designed to provide great visibility and comfort.

-LIFT utilizes the latest in hearing protection for our students featuring Active Noise Reduction "Lightspeed Zulu" aviation headsets.
-This headset costs over IDR 8,500,000 each and offers superb engine noise attenuation combined with high fidelity sound quality.
-It is one of the best and highly regarded "top-end" aviation headsets on the US and European market.
+LIFT utilizes the latest in hearing protection for our students featuring Active Noise Reduction aviation headsets.
+These headsets costs over IDR 8,500,000 each and offer superb engine noise attenuation combined with high fidelity sound quality.
+They are the best and highly regarded "top-end" aviation headsets on the US and European market.
 We care about your hearing just as much as you do.
 And at LIFT, safety comes first!

-Garmin 430 full color aviation GPS unit, integrated with the Aspen Avionics panel; Full Authority Digital Engine Management system (FADEC) which is designed to control the automated fuel consumption, the fuel mixture, the engine health and other very important parameters, which could go easily overlooked in the training aircraft lacking this system; digital Garmin transponder unit; integrated audio panel featuring double radio units; stand-by full color Garmin GPS unit, in case the primary navigation unit fails; stand-by waterproof "iCom" aviation frequency transceiver; Lightspeed Zulu digital noise reduction headsets to fully protect the hearing of our students and instructors.
-We also use a special video recording devise to capure all flight data, including aircraft GPS track, view of the pilot, view of the instruments and the external front view.
-Such videos are used after every flight for de-briefings and as study aids during our ground school.
+Garmin 430 full color aviation GPS / VHF / VOR unit, integrated with the Aspen Avionics panel; Full Authority Digital Engine Management system (FADEC) which is designed to control the automated fuel consumption, the fuel mixture, the engine health and other very important parameters, which could go easily overlooked in the training aircraft lacking this system; digital Garmin transponder unit; integrated audio panel featuring double radio units; stand-by full color Garmin GPS unit, in case the primary navigation unit fails; stand-by waterproof "iCom" aviation frequency transceiver; Lightspeed Zulu digital noise reduction headsets to fully protect the hearing of our students and instructors.
+On selected flights we also use a video recording device to capture all flight data, including aircraft GPS track, view of the pilot, view of the instruments and the external front view.
+Such videos are used after flights for de-briefings and as study aids during our ground school.

 Absolutely NOT.
-Our website marketing carries no intent to offend anyone, neither is it designed to discredit our competitors.
-But we do have a problem with the old AND neglected airplanes.
-So should You.
-In our opinion, only those operators who neglect their C172s or any other old training or passenger aircraft, for that matter, (and unfortunately some do), could feel offended by our critical references to the under-maintained and beaten-up equipment.
-We want to see Indonesia moving ahead into a new age of flight training and aviation technology, and we would be delighted to see a steady departure from the outdated 20 & 30-year old training aircraft, and on to the modern trainers.
+Our website marketing carries no intent to offend anyone, nor is it designed to discredit our competitors.
+But we do not believe that old and neglected airplanes have a place in modern flight training.
+These aircraft are normally less safe and less reliable than modern trainers, and flight training in these old aircraft is simply not effective for the student or cost-efficient for the school.
+We believe that Indonesian flight training should be moving ahead into a new age of aviation technology, and we would be delighted to see a steady departure from the outdated 20 & 30 year old training aircraft, on to the modern trainers.

-At the moment, we employ a permanent team of highly qualified, DGCA certified aircraft technicians.
-For the purpose of our operation, LIFT technicians were trained by approved Liberty Aerospace engineers who, in turn, certified our aircraft mechanics to undertake all types of maintenance work on Liberty XL2 airplanes.
-In additiona, for added safety and increased 3rd party quality control, we have a contract with the Liberty XL2 specialist maintenance company from Melbourne (Australia) to undetake the annual aircraft inspections.
+LIFT employs a permanent team of highly qualified, DGCA certified aircraft technicians on site at our Selaparang facility.
+For the purpose of our operation, leading LIFT technicians were trained by approved Liberty Aerospace engineers who, in turn, certified our aircraft mechanics to undertake all types of maintenance work on Liberty XL2 airplanes.

 Absolutely.
 To ensure a continuity of operation, in case one of our scheduled aircraft is grounded to any reason, we have at least one stand-by aircraft to take its place.
 This way, our student's schedule will not be affected due to technical issues.